-In our case we want to use the "City (All)" profile property of visitors, so we click that.
+In this case, we want to use the "City (All)" profile property of visitors, so we select that.
 As a result the segment overview is updated with the new profile property:

-As you can see the two profile properties "Favorite Sport" and "City (All)" are connected by "AND", meaning the segment combines the two filters by requiring them both.
+As you can see the target Objectives and the two profile properties "Favorite Sport" and "City (All)" are connected by "AND", meaning the segment combines the consent objectives with two profile property filters by requiring each of them.

-Note that upon specifying the value "boston" the value of the segment at the top of the page updates to show the number of profiles in the entire segment, i.e. profiles with Favorite Sport "mlb" and City (All) "boston".
-Also, the numbers that are being shown in the bars take the entire segment into account; there could very well be over 500,000 visitors with "boston" in their profile, but only 127,630 of them also have "mlb" as favorite sport.
+Note that upon specifying the value "boston" the value of the segment at the top of the page updates to show the number of profiles in the entire segment, i.e. profiles with the correct consent values combined with Favorite Sport "mlb" and City (All) "boston".
+Also, the numbers that are being shown in the bars take the entire segment into account; there could very well be over 500,000 visitors with "boston" in their profile, but only 127,630 of them also meet the consent requirement and have "mlb" as favorite sport.

-If you want to fold the filter information, click on the arrow pointing left in the top right of the screen.
-You will now see an overview of the segment definition:
+If you want to fold the filter information, click on close icon in the top right of the screen.
+You now see an overview of the segment definition:

-On the left you see the profile properties and their connection (AND or OR) and the conditions set for each of the profile properties.
+On the left you see the objectives and profile properties with their connection (AND or OR) and the conditions set for each of them.

 If you are content with the segment, you can now save the segment.

-To expand the segment, hover over a profile property and click "+ AND" or "+ OR".
-Or, to remove a profile property, hover over it and click the "x" button that appears on the right of the profile property.
+To expand the segment, hover over an objective or profile property and click "+ AND" or "+ OR".
+Or, to remove an objective or profile property, hover over it and click the "x" button that appears on the right of the profile property.

-If you want to adjust the filter, click on the profile property or the conditions and the filter screen appears again.
+If you want to adjust a filter, click on the profile property or the conditions and the filter screen appears again.

-For details on the different types of filters and how to configure them, see Segment Filters.
+For details on filtering based on different conditions and how to configure them, see Segment Filters.